COVID-19

 We would like to have enough masks and other PPE (personal protective equipment) and test kits to go around.
 We’re working on it.
 The manufacturers of these things have already ramped up production dramatically, but it still takes a few weeks for the supply chain to catch up to the demand.

-We would like to have an unlimited number of ICU beds, ventilators, and the skilled personnel to staff them.
+We would like to have an unlimited number of ICU beds, ventilators, and skilled personnel to staff them.
 We don’t.
 What most people outside healthcare don’t realize is that the American healthcare industry operates at nearly full capacity all the time.
-There are not hundreds and thousands of ICU beds, ICU nurses, ventilators and doctors trained to provide this kind of care sitting by idly waiting for something to do.
+There are not hundreds and thousands of ICU beds, ICU nurses, ventilators, and doctors trained to provide this kind of care sitting by idly waiting for something to do.
 Having said that, extraordinary measures have been taken to increase the capacity of American hospitals to handle the expected surge of patients who will be presenting with severe COVID-19 cases.
-Elective surgeries have been cancelled nationwide, freeing up beds, equipment, and personnel.
+Elective surgeries have been canceled nationwide, freeing up beds, equipment, and personnel.
 Routine healthcare has literally been put on hold until the worst of this crisis has passed.
 The United States military has made some of its resources available, including hospital ships designed to care for critically wounded soldiers.
 Hospitals are scouring the nation to find ventilators and create additional space that could be used for critically ill patients.

 Learning From What We Already Know